210823-Enterprise/demos/week2/README.md

 <br>

 ## `Wednesday`
+- What is `JDBC`?
+Where does this API come from?

 - What are the 5 main classes and interfaces included in the JDBC API?
   - `DriverManager` Class
   - `Connection` Interface